Hannes Stöhr: Career

-Looking back Hannes said that he can see his first three feature films as forming a trilogy: “Berlin is in Germany shows Berlin viewed from the alien perspective, One Day in Europe shows Berlin in the European context, and Berlin Calling is now the view from within.”
+Looking back Hannes said that he can see his first three feature films as forming a trilogy: "Berlin Is in Germany shows Berlin viewed from the alien perspective, One Day in Europe shows Berlin in the European context, and Berlin Calling is now the view from within."

 In 2012 Stoehr contributed the part Berlin Night window to the French Production "Hopper vu par" about the American Realism painter Edward Hopper.
 His tragicomedy Global Player was filmed in Shanghai and Hechingen, the home town of Hannes Stöhr.
 The film screened at the Miami International Filmfesival 2014 among other film festivals.
 It was Hannes third visit at the Miami International Film festival.
 The film was also adapted as a theatre play.
 In 2023 he wrote and directed the theatre play “Marlene Dietrich in Hollywood”, which he staged in 2023 with the Theater Lindenhof.
 The play focuses on Marlene Dietrich's time in Hollywood and also honors Carl Laemmle.
 His Western screenplay Forty-Eighters, written 2006 in Los Angeles tells a story of German Americans in the American Civil War.

-Hannes Stöhr is member of the Deutsche Filmakademie and the European Film Academy.
+In 2025 Hannes Stöhr was, together with Laura Gómez and Teresa Guerrero, member of the jury of the ecological filmfestival FICMEC (Festival Internacional de Cine Medioambiental de Canarias) on the Canary Islands He also was invited to be part of the documentary programme CREADOC on the canary islands in 2025–26.